Low Carb Christmas Dinner Ideas

 If ham is more your style, this simple recipe from Atkins for a maple-mustard glazed baked ham uses sugar-free maple flavoured syrup and Dijon mustard to keep the carb count low and create a sweet but bold glaze that is a perfect accompaniment to the saltiness of the ham.

-Finally, if you’re hosting a smaller group for Christmas dinner, and want to try something perhaps a bit fancier or unusual, the wonderful low carb blog ‘I Breathe, I’m Hungry’ has this tremendous recipe for Roasted Duck with Cranberry, Orange and Cardamom glaze.
+Finally, if you want to try something perhaps a bit fancier or unusual, the wonderful low carb blog ‘I Breathe, I’m Hungry’ has this tremendous recipe for Rosemary & Mustard Crusted Baked Ham.
 Christmas dinner will go from joyful to legendary with this delicious meal on your table!

 To make a great low carb stuffing, you can always use a low carb stuffing mix like this one from LC Foods, or you can get low carb bread, and low carb bread crumbs to make your own Christmas stuffing.